zordicom/crisp_controllers/docs/index.md

 *Authors: [Daniel San Jose Pro](https://danielsanjosepro.github.io), [Oliver Hausdörfer](https://oliver.hausdoerfer.de/), [Ralf Römer](https://ralfroemer99.github.io), Maximilian Dösch, [Martin Schuck](https://amacati.github.io/) and Angela Schöllig.*

-> A Collection of C++ controllers for compliant torque-based control for manipulators compatible with `ros2_control`, including Operational Space Control and Cartesian Impedance Control.
-Developed for deploying high-level learning-based policies (VLA, Diffusion, ...) on your manipulator.
+> A collection of real-time, C++ controllers for compliant torque-based control for manipulators compatible with `ros2_control`.
+Developed for deploying high-level learning-based policies (VLA, Diffusion, ...) and teleoperation on your manipulator.
+It is compatible with any manipulator offering and effort interface.

 _If you use this work, please cite it using the [bibtex](#citing) below._